 - May I be referred to a dietitian to see if there are any changes to my diet or support to stop my weight loss?

 - What form of pain relief should I take – at home to prevent attacks and in hospital when I have an attack?

-- Are there any support groups I can join?
-How often do I need follow-up?
+- How often do I need follow-up?

 What more research needs to be done on Chronic Intestinal Pseudo-obstruction?